-The biggest strength of the service delivery system for special needs populations and persons experiencing homelessness is the dedication and expertise of the organizations undertaking this work.
+The biggest strength of the service delivery system for special needs populations and persons experiencing homelessness is the dedication and expertise of the organizations in our community, like STEL, that are undertaking this work.

 The gaps in this system include the availability of resources necessary to meet the community's needs and the awareness in these populations of the resources available to them.